Bell Rock Lighthouse: 1955 helicopter accident

 On 15 December 1955, RAF Bristol Sycamore helicopter XG501, crewed by Flight Sergeant P. A. Beart and Sergeant E. F. Hall, departed from RAF Leuchars at 09:35 to perform a sea-winching exercise at the Bell Rock lighthouse.
 At approximately 10:00, the helicopter's tail rotor struck the anemometer on the top of the lighthouse, and as a result the aircraft crashed into the sea.
 The incident was witnessed by the crew of a second helicopter that immediately transmitted a distress call and flew to the scene of the crash.
 In response to the distress signal, four aircraft, a further two Sycamore helicopters, an RAF rescue launch and three lifeboats searched the area, recovering the body of XG501's navigator; the body of the pilot was not recovered.
 The lighthouse was damaged, including the loss of its light, but its keepers were uninjured.
 Owing to bad weather, the lighthouse could not be repaired until after 20 December, when conditions permitted the delivery of supplies.

+Bell Rock Races

+Several sailing clubs including Forth Corinthian at Granton and the East Lothian Yacht Club at North Berwick have used the Bell Rock and its lighthouse as a marker for yacht racing, typically attempted by amateur sailors in cruising yachts and running through the night.
+Between 1973 and 2001, the course formed part of the Forth Yacht Clubs Association's Forth Offshore Group.